-Visual quality: The character or inherent features of a viewshed.
-See also Viewshed.
+Visual quality: The character or inherent features of a viewshed in terms of vividness, intactness, and unity.

 Visual resources: The natural and artificial features of a landscape that characterize its form, line, texture, and color.

 Visual unity: The visual coherence and compositional harmony of a landscape considered as a whole.